 - Child: biological, adopted, or foster son or daughter, a stepchild, or a legal ward of an employee.

-- Parent: biological, foster, or adoptive parent, a parent-in-law, a stepparent, a legal guardian, a grandparent, or a grandparent-in-law.
+- Parent: biological, foster, or adoptive parent, a parent-in-law, a stepparent, a legal guardian, a grandparent,

 Employers with 100 or more employees must comply with the law.